Chapter 5: Certificates

 some instances it is possible to create program prerequisites.

 Departments considering program prerequisites should consult with

-the Matriculation Office before proceeding.
+Matriculation Office before proceeding.

 Use block titles that match current practice.
 Examples:

 - Required courses:

 - Choose 2 of the following programming courses:

 - Choose 6 units from the following electives:

 - Recommended additional coursework (*avoid using if possible, since students may confuse these with a list of electives from which one or more courses must be taken *)